S1M0N38/dante.nvim/README.md

 ## ⚠️ Warnings

 Be cautious of the text your are feeding into Dante.
-There is no mechanism to prevent prompt injection and the resulting text can be unexpected.
+There is no mechanism to mitigate prompt injection and the resulting text can be unexpected.

 ![example prompt-injection](https://github.com/S1M0N38/dante.nvim/blob/main/prompt-injection.png?raw=true)